 How many knot awards are available?

-There are about 30 knots, from the Alumni Award knot to the William T. Hornaday Award knot.
+There are about 30 knots.
 A few — like the new Scouting Service Award knot — represent multiple awards.
 (That knot, introduced in 2017, may be worn by Scouters who have earned the Asian American Spirit of Scouting Service Award, the ¡Scouting…Vale la Pena!
 Service Award, the Whitney M. Young Jr. Service Award or the Special Needs Scouting Service Award.)

 How are the awards earned?